The Baltimore Banner thanks its sponsors. Become one.

 Christina

-Christina Tkacik is the food reporter for The Baltimore Banner.
+Christina Tkacik is a food reporter for The Baltimore Banner.
 She joined the staff of The Baltimore Banner in August of 2022 to cover all things food.
 Prior to that, she spent more than six years at The Baltimore Sun, including three years as the newspaper's dining reporter and restaurant critic.
 After all this time in Charm City, she can pick a crab but still can't shuck an oyster.

 The latest from Christina Tkacik